Health in Thailand: Sugar and salt consumption

+Diabetes

+The International Diabetes Federation (IDF) stated the number of adults (20–79 years) with diabetes in Thailand increased sixfold between 2000 and 2024.
+There were 1.5 million cases in 2000, 4 million in 2011, and 6.36 million in 2024.
+In 2025, Thailand ranked the 4th highest country with the number of adults with diabetes in the Western Pacific.
+In 2024, circa 2.12 million people (33.3% of patients) were undiagnosed.
+In 2024, 8.97 million Thais reported to have impaired glucose tolerance (IGT), while 4.37 million had impaired fasting glucose (IFG).
+The healthcare costs of diabetes reached US$4.11 billion (136.47 billion baht) in 2024.

 Antibiotic abuse

 A study by the health ministry and Britain's Wellcome Trust released in September 2016 found that an average of two people die every hour from multi-drug resistant bacterial infections in Thailand.
 That death rate is much higher than in Europe.
 The improper use of antibiotics for humans and livestock has led to the proliferation of drug-resistant microorganisms, creating new strains of "superbugs" that can be defeated only by "last resort" medicines with toxic side effects.
 In Thailand, antibiotics are freely available in pharmacies without a prescription and even in convenience stores.
 Unregulated use of antibiotics on livestock is also problematic.
 Drug-resistant bacteria spreads through direct contact between humans and farm animals, ingested meat, or the environment.
 Antibiotics are often used on healthy animals to prevent, rather than treat, illnesses.

 In November 2016, Thailand announced its intent to halve antimicrobial-resistant (AMR) infections by 2021, joining the global battle against "superbugs".
 It aims to reduce the use of antibiotics in humans by 20 percent and in animals by 30 percent.
 The health minister said that about 88,000 patients develop AMR infections a year.
 The infections claim at least 38,000 lives in Thailand each year, causing 42 billion baht in economic damage.
 Without measures to address the issue, he said that the world would enter a "post-antibiotic era" with at least 10 million people around the world dying from AMR by 2050, 4.7 million of them in Asia.